 – What are some of your favourite places?

-The northern fells around Caldbeck are fun because they’re always quiet, you’re also cycling over years of mining history which is always interesting.
-The area around Ambleside is also quite special, it’s one of the places where you can ride on Lakeland rock, instead of mud.
+The northern fells around Caldbeck are fun because they’re always quiet.
+You’re also cycling over years of mining history which is always interesting.
+The area around Ambleside is also quite special; it’s one of the places where you can ride on Lakeland rock, instead of mud.
 You’re in the middle of the Lake District here – enjoying massive views with steep rock faces up and down and all around.
 There’s also a history of slate mines here.
 It’s very varied, with some really technical sections.
 You’ll also find what I like to call the ‘xylophone track’.
 This is because the slates make a distinctive clanking tune when you ride over them.

-Wast Water and the Honister Pass remind me of prehistoric places, they are a lot more rugged than other picturesque places in the Lake District – they are quite something and very unique.
+Wast Water and the Honister Pass remind me of prehistoric places – they are a lot more rugged than other picturesque places in the Lake District.
+They are quite something and very unique.
 One of my favourite viewpoints is a place called ‘the park’ which overlooks Coniston Water – it’s very special.

 – What local food and drink do you recommend?